 Holy Trinity's mission statement is Know - Grow - Go: to come to know God personally, to grow in our relationship with Him, and to go forth as His instruments in the world.
 Grow Group is intended to help us with the second part.
 More than just adult faith education, Grow Group is a chance to come together with other parishioners, make new friendships, learn about our Catholic faith, pray together, and share faith together.

-If you want to participate and did not receive an email from me already, complete the form here on this page and I'll add you to my mailing list!
+If you’d like to participate and you were part of Grow Group last year, you don’t need to do anything; I already have your contact information (unless your email has changed — if so, please let me know).
+If you didn’t participate last year but would like to, all you need to do is email me or, complete the form here on this page and I'll add you to my mailing list!
 I send a reminder email with the Zoom link for the meeting typically a few days before we meet.
 Looking forward to regathering with all of you!

 In the spring of 2020, Deacon Brett and our then-Pastoral Apprentice Ally Z. had invited our then-Parochial Vicar Fr.
 Hans Mueller to talk about his time in Rome. . . right when COVID-19 struck and forced us to cancel everything here on campus.
 Thanks to Zoom, they were able to still make his presentation possible!